 And we are always friendly.

-1.V.N., Volochkova N.V.
+1.V.N, Volochkova N.V.
 Stepanova.
-Abstracts of classes in the senior group of kindergarten. cognitive development.
-Educational and methodological manual for educators and methodologists of preschool educational institutions. - Voronezh: TC "Teacher", 2004.
+Lesson notes for the senior group of kindergarten.
+Cognitive development.
+Educational and methodological manual for educators and methodologists of preschool educational institutions. - Voronezh: TC “Teacher”, 2004.

-2. ABC of physical minutes for preschoolers: Practical development of physical minutes, game exercises, gymnastic complexes and outdoor games.
+2. ABC of physical exercises for preschoolers: Practical development of physical exercises, game exercises, gymnastic complexes and outdoor games.
 M.: VAKO, 2005

 3. Veraksa N.E., Galimov O.R.
-Cognitive and research activities of preschoolers.
-For work with children 4-7 years old.-M.: MOZAYKA-SINTEZ, 2012
+Cognitive and research activities of preschool children.
+For working with children 4-7 years old.-M.: MOZAYKA-SYNTHEZ, 2012

-We invite teachers of preschool education in the Tyumen region, Yamalo-Nenets Autonomous Okrug and Khanty-Mansi Autonomous Okrug-Yugra to publish their methodological material:
+We invite preschool teachers of the Tyumen region, Yamal-Nenets Autonomous Okrug and Khanty-Mansi Autonomous Okrug-Yugra to publish their teaching material:

-- Pedagogical experience, author's programs, teaching aids, presentations for classes, electronic games;
+- Pedagogical experience, original programs, teaching aids, presentations for classes, electronic games;

-- Personally developed notes and scenarios of educational activities, projects, master classes (including video), forms of work with families and teachers.
+- Personally developed notes and scenarios of educational activities, projects, master classes (including videos), forms of work with families and teachers.

 Why is it profitable to publish with us?